maciabit/PPS-19-scalagram/README.md

 ## Overview

-ScalaGram is a library for building Telegram bots easily, thanks to the help of functional programming and a powerful DSL.
+ScalaGram is a library for building Telegram bots easily, thanks to the help of functional programming and a powerful DSL.\
+If you've never worked with Telegram bots before, please check out the official [page](https://core.telegram.org/bots).

 ## Report